-When To Use a Semicolon (Examples)
+Semicolon: The 2 Ways to Use a ;

 The semicolon in this sentence connects the two independent thoughts without bringing the narrative to a full stop in the way that a period would.
 A comma is completely inappropriate here because that would lead to a comma splice, and as we have previously discussed, comma splices are evil.

+2. Use a semicolon in a list to separate objects that also have commas.

-Semicolons can also be used as a kind of supercomma, and should always be used in a list when separating objects that also have commas.
+Semicolons can also be used as a kind of super comma, and should always be used in a list when separating objects that also have commas.
 Take the following sentence:

 Diana included Athens, Greece; Paris, France; and Vienna, Austria, on her list of honeymoon cities that were not to be confused with their American counterparts in Ohio, Texas, or Virginia.

-In order to use the semicolon properly when you’re not making lists, it’s important to remember a few things.
+In order to use semicolons properly when you’re not making lists, it’s important to remember a few things.

 1. Each clause of the sentence needs to be an independent clause.

+In this case, where an independent clause and a dependent clause are connected, use a comma.

+But if you do have two independent clauses (which you know, because you can split them apart into two separate, complete sentences), use a semicolon with confidence!

-2. Use them sparingly.
+2. Use semicolons sparingly.

+Okay, so this isn’t exactly about being right.
+You can use a dozen semicolons on a single page of writing, and if they’re all separating independent clauses or adding clarity to your comma-filled lists, they can all be correct.

+But Kurt Vonnegut was on to something when he warned against the dangers of too many semicolons.
+I don’t think you should cut them all out!
+But do use them with care.

 It can get exhausting for your reader if there is too much going on in one sentence.
 If there is too much going on in each sentence for a full paragraph, that may result in reader mutiny, and you’re going to have trouble bringing them back.

 Use the semicolon to connect ideas that are related, but don’t try to connect every single idea in a paragraph.
 Periods are your friends (at least in this context).

 Ellie subtly flared her nostrils; the smell of lilac and lavender filled the air; it reminded her of her summers in the hills of Ohio; she and her cousins would make crowns of daisies and give them to their mothers.